PSY222/PSY222/README.md

 <hr>

 #### 🎯 I'm working on
+- Diving into resesarch in Single view 3D reconstruction
 - Research about GAN, image segmentation and Face anonymization
 - Learning C++ to make PR to opensources
-- Participating in Data analysis competition
 <hr>

 #### 🖐 Connect with me